-There may be a time when a serious mental health problem emerges or an existing problem escalates resulting in a crisis.
-If you feel that you are unable to keep up with your academic responsibilities — or that staying in school/on campus might be unsafe or unhelpful for your well-being — be aware that we have a process for taking time off in a mental health emergency.
+There may be a time when a serious mental health problem emerges, or an existing situation escalates, resulting in a crisis.
+If you feel that you cannot keep up with your academic responsibilities — or that staying in school/on campus might be unsafe or unhelpful for your well-being — be aware that we have a process for taking time off in a mental health emergency.

-If you notice that your mental health is negatively impacting your coursework or your daily responsibilities, letting your faculty members or on-campus support system know early on can be helpful.
-Some mental health issues are temporary and may improve with adjustments to your schedule or care strategies, allowing you to successfully complete the term.
-For example, we may be able help you adjust your course schedule.
+If you notice that your mental health negatively impacts your coursework or daily responsibilities, informing your faculty members or on-campus support system early on can be helpful.
+Some mental health issues are temporary and may improve with adjustments to your schedule or care strategies, allowing you to complete the term successfully.
+For example, we can help you adjust your course schedule.

-If it is not practical or reasonable for you to continue your current semester, you may consider taking a leave of absence, sometimes called medical or mental health withdrawal (temporarily withdrawing from school due to a medical or mental health issue).
-You will be asked to provide documentation from a treating clinician that you are experiencing a serious problem that is making it difficult or unsafe for you to remain in school.
-This is a normal process available to any student who is struggling; don’t hesitate to reach out if you need guidance and support.
-We can help you navigate the financial implications, explore your housing options, and guide you through the return or reenrollment process.
+If it is not practical or reasonable for you to continue your current semester, consider taking a leave of absence, sometimes called medical or mental health withdrawal (temporarily withdrawing from school due to a medical or mental health issue).
+You will be asked to provide documentation from a treating clinician that you are experiencing a serious problem that makes it difficult or unsafe for you to remain in school.
+This process is normal for any struggling student; don’t hesitate to reach out if you need guidance and support.
+We can help you navigate the financial implications, explore your housing options, and guide you through the return or re-enrollment process.